-Most accelerated programs require completion of freshman and sophomore course work at RIT before applying for admission.
+Most Accelerated Dual Degree programs require completion of freshman and sophomore course work at RIT before applying for admission.

 *The credit hours threshold is calculated by adding credits earned and credits in progress.
 In general, the threshold has been 120 to 123 credit hours.